Reyhan-Sam/Banking_System/README.md

 # Banking_System
-This project is a banking system which uses sql database along with python to create the following:
+This project is a banking system which uses sql database along with python in which the user create the following:
 1) Create user account
 2) Login page to access ( deposit, withdraw, balance, transfer, terminate)
 3) Deposit